|Chapter 32 (1972) pt 4

 and from what I could tell she sounded happier now

 Painfully, I staggered away.

 As I forced myself across the street that day, it felt like I had been lobotomized.

-I was wrestling with the anguish that burned inside of me, while at the same time
+I was wrestling with the anguish that burned deep inside of me, while at the same

-I was trying desperately to hold back an insatiable urge to just burst out in tears.
+time, I was trying desperately to hold back an insatiable urge to just burst into tears.

 to cry.
 A man must always hold it together, even if the world is coming apart.

 Entering through the back door, I was met with a rush of hot air.